 Reflection on Mark 6:30-34 ~

 I have an early morning routine where I am able to pray and rest in silence.
-I am extremely grateful for this, as I know it is not practical for many.
-If you know the gift of a “deserted place”, you are likely aware that it comes with the responsibility of reflecting the gathered light.
-With great joy and humility, the basket cover comes off to share and teach of the wondrous love of Jesus whether internally, a moment the Spirit presents to you or as a planned ministry.
+I am extremely grateful for this time, as I know it is not practical for many.
+If you know the gift of a “deserted place,” you are likely aware that it comes with the responsibility of reflecting the gathered light.
+With great joy and humility, the basket cover must come off to share and teach of the wondrous love of Jesus, whether internally, in a moment the Spirit unexpectedly directs you to be present for someone, or for a planned ministry.

 Mark 6 New Revised Standard Version Catholic Edition (NRSVCE)